Poland pushes for more tanks for Kyiv, will seek German OK

 Neither side shows signs of backing down as the war stretches into a second year.

 The Kremlin is keeping its options open on mobilizing more soldiers.
-Russian authorities declared complete the mobilization of an additional 300,000 reservists in late October.
+Russian authorities declared that the mobilization of an additional 300,000 reservists in late October is complete.
 However, some Russian lawyers and rights groups pointed out that Putin’s mobilization decree remains in effect until another presidential decree is issued to formally end the action.

 Peskov said Monday although the assigned number of reservists have been mobilized, the decree remains in force because it also includes “other measures needed to ensure the fulfillment of tasks by the military.”
 He didn’t elaborate.